Permissions

 When building your integration, you will want to make sure that the right people can see the right things.
 Cord has several concepts to help you build the right privacy model.

-Generally we recommend creating one application per environment.
-For example, you might use one application for your internal testing and one application for production usage.
+Generally we recommend creating one project per environment.
+For example, you might use one project for your internal testing and one project for production usage.

-To see details of the applications you've already created or to create new applications, go to the Cord Console.
+To see details of the projects you've already created or to create new projects, go to the Cord Console.

-Each application has a unique secret, which you should use when signing both client and server auth tokens.
+Each project has a unique secret, which you should use when signing both client and server auth tokens.
 Read more about token authentication here.

 Diagram of Cord apps

-Users in different applications have no way of ever seeing the same things or collaborating with each other.
+Users in different projects have no way of ever seeing the same things or collaborating with each other.

 Groups #